oracle/weblogic-monitoring-exporter/README.md

 This will start the exporter on port 8080, and expect to find a WebLogic Server instance locally, listening on port 7001.

-That may be changed by specifying parameters on the command line:
+You can make changes by specifying parameters on the command line:

 Setting | Default | Property
 ------------ | ------------- | -------------